 Fast forward ten years and the girls have become women.
 No one is sure what happened to Jeremy (the unfortunate kid from the prologue) as he disappeared after that dance.
 It’s close to Valentine’s Day and they each receive a card signed with a poetic threat to their lives.
 They soon begin to take them seriously when Shelly is found with her throat sliced.
 Before long a mysterious masked madman stalks each of them leaving Kate and her boyfriend Adam (David Boreanaz) to work out that she’s next on the psycho’s list…

 We’ve got a cast of actors that have more experience than usual, but there’s no denying the fact that their attractiveness played a huge part in the success of their auditions.
-Denise Richards spends the majority of her screen-time pouting and posturing at the camera and even though she’s a great piece of eye candy, it quickly becomes obvious that her performance motivation for the role was something along the lines of, “Denise, just treat the camera like a pole in a strip club”.
+Denise Richards spends the majority of her screen-time pouting and posturing at the camera and even though she looks amazing, it quickly becomes obvious that her performance motivation for the role was something along the lines of, “Denise, just treat the camera like a pole in a strip club”.
 Sadly, if ever the phrase ‘looks aren’t everything’ could be applied specifically to a movie, then Valentine is that film.
 It lacks the fundamentals to back up the quality of the make-up and wardrobe department’s work on the faces and bodies of its stars.
 Fundamentals such as: momentum, intrigue, suspense and realism.
-It reminds me of those houseplants that you see in Ikea that are made of plastic.
-They most certainly look the part, but in the end, they’re completely fake and therefore hollow.Think of Cheryl Cole for a second and you should be able to understand where I am going.
-Ok, take your mind off Ms Cole now so we can get back to the film… Are you ready?
-Good.
+It reminds me of those house plants that you see in Ikea that are made of plastic.
+They most certainly look the part, but in the end, they’re just a hollow decoration.

 The murders are surprisingly weak and gore-free (perhaps an attempt to gain the most lenient rating possible), which may have worked for Halloween because John Carpenter used precision to make sure that each killing was extremely suspenseful.
 The problem here is that Jamie Blanks is no John Carpenter.
 There’s a chase sequence early on that was tight and brilliantly crafted, but the rest simply felt rushed and unplanned.
 The nut job does indeed look creepy in a cherub mask and the blood trickling from his nose after he dispatches each victim was a neat little touch.
-Nevertheless, there aren’t enough of those pleasing elements to add up to a satisfying whole and mostly Valentine is as shallow as a puddle in the Sahara.
+Nevertheless, there aren’t enough of those pleasing elements to add up to a satisfying whole and mostly Valentine fails to excite.

 Another problem is that the characters are incomprehensibly self indulgent and morally extracted and it’s simply impossible for them to win over the audience.
-I know that the story demanded that they behave that way, but I still needed someone to root for, you know?
-The film was lacking a central character that we could relate to and it really left a heart-candy sized hole in the runtime.
-It’s fine if the players that are soon going to get their comeuppance don’t have a shred of likeable-ness between them; but what about the heroine?
-Surely she has to be a class above?
-How can anyone want such pompously arrogant characters to survive?
-In a typical slasher movie, the ‘final girl’ is usually the shy reclusive type and she earns audience sympathy for being the one that we can bond with.
-The personalities here are all incredibly shallow and conceited, which makes you believe that the world would be a better place without them anyway.
+I know that the story demanded some narcissism from its players, but I still needed someone to root for, you know?
+Donna Powers’ screenplay was lacking a central character that we could relate to and it really left a heart-candy sized hole in the runtime.
+What’s wrong with a ‘shy reclusive’ type of final girl?
+I truly believe that the Laurie Strode style of protagonist was perhaps one of the most successful things about early stalk and slash entries.
 In fairness, much like the amusing Shallow Hal from a few years later, the film does try to convey a deep rooted message about our current obsession with image.
-It’s a poorly delivered social commentary however and the point is never made with any class or strength.
+It’s a poorly delivered social commentary though and the point is never made with any class or strength.

-Jamie Blanks has proved that he has the potential to be a fair filmmaker; however I would consider this to be a failure.
-There are some very good things here (the killer was mega creepy), but as a whole it can’t escape its overall feeling of, well, nothingness.
-It’s a shame that he couldn’t have made more of the talented cast and competent budget; but in the end, Valentine just feels like a bottle of vodka at on a stag night – totally empty.
+Jamie Blanks proved last time out that he has what it takes to be a decent filmmaker; however I would consider his second attempt to be a step-backwards.
+There are some very good elements (the killer was mega creepy), but as a whole it can’t escape its overall feeling of, well, nothingness.
+It’s a shame that he couldn’t have made more of the talented cast and a competent budget; but in the end, Valentine just feels like a bottle of vodka on a stag night – totally empty.
 This mystery aspect and the ‘twist’ just about worked when I saw this in the cinema.
 So what do Warner Bros go and do?
-Well they go ahead and ruin it for you by giving away the killer’s identity on the back cover.
-Yipeeeeeeeee!!
+Well they ruined it for home video fans by giving away the killer’s identity on the back cover.

 Cupid certainly missed when he fired the arrow of fortune toward this bleeding heart…